ComNets-Bremen/WUSN/README.md

 ## Older Versions

-Documentation for the ATMEGA-based MoleNet boards can be found in the [Documentation directory](Documentation/MoleNet_ATMEGA.md).
+Documentation for the ATMEGA-based MoleNet boards can be found in the [documentation directory](docs/MoleNet_ATMEGA.md).

 ## Changelog